20 Top-Rated Day Trips from Valletta

 6. The Fishing Village of Marsaxlokk

-Marsaxlokk is a traditional Maltese fishing village on the southeast coast, just 10 kilometers from Valletta.
-The sun-drenched waterfront town shelters a vibrant harbor, which is the largest port on the Island of Malta.
-Hundreds of colorful fishing boats bob and sway in this picturesque expanse of deep turquoise waters.
+To experience a quintessential Maltese fishing village, head to Marsaxlokk on the southeast coast, just 10 kilometers from Valletta.
+The sun-drenched waterfront town shelters a vibrant harbor, where hundreds of fishing boats bob and sway in gentle turquoise waters.

-The Maltese fishing boats, called luzzu, are painted vibrant primary colors and feature two eyes in front.
-These "Eyes of Osiris" are meant to ward off evil spirits, a custom that comes from North Africa and dates back to the Phoenician era.
+These traditional Maltese fishing boats, called luzzu, are painted vibrant primary colors and feature two "Eyes of Osiris" in front.
+The eyes are meant to ward off evil spirits, a custom that dates back to the Phoenician era.

-A North African influence is also seen in the town's architecture: weathered stucco houses with shutters and doors in bright shades of red, green, and yellow.
-Hints of the proximity to Tunisia can be felt in the balmy sea breezes and the ribbon of palm trees lining the port.
+The town's architecture reveals a North African influence: weathered stucco houses with shutters and doors in bright shades of red, green, and yellow.
+Hints of the proximity to Tunisia can also be felt in the balmy sea breezes and the ribbon of palm trees lining the port.

-Marsaxlokk remains the fishing capital of Malta, yet strong traditions and a tightly knit community have preserved its village charm.
+Marsaxlokk is currently the fishing capital of Malta, yet strong traditions and a tightly knit community have preserved its old-world village charm.
 The village centers around a lovely Baroque church and bustling town square overlooking the harbor.

-The best time to visit Marsaxlokk is during the Fish Market on Sunday mornings, when fish vendors and souvenir stands set up shop along the waterfront.
-The market gets very crowded, with locals coming out to pick up fresh catches, and tourists gawking at this exciting glimpse of everyday Maltese life.
+An interesting time to visit Marsaxlokk is during the Fish Market on Sunday mornings (until about 12:30pm), when fish vendors and souvenir stands set up shop along the waterfront.
+The market gets very crowded, with locals coming out to pick up fresh catches, and tourists enjoying a glimpse of everyday Maltese life.

 7. Archaeological and Nature Sites near Marsaxlokk